Related Links

 Scene Type Action Scene 1 Action Scene 2 Action Scene 3 Action Scene 4 Action Scene 5 Analysis of All Action Scenes

-Dominant Instrument(s): Examples are percussion, woodwinds, horns, piano, or strings.
+Dominant Instrument(s): Examples are percussion, woodwinds, horns, piano, strings, or vocals (singing).

 Rising scales?
 (Yes/No)